Introduction to Express Role-Based Access Control (RBAC)

 Overview

 RBAC (role-based access control) is the most secure way to make sure that end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. have the right permissions in your application.
 In Unqork, you'll have Creator Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. users and Express users.
 Creator users can access and edit your application in the Designer view (also known as the Module Builder).
-Express users are the end-users accessing your application in Express View Express View is how your end-user views you application.
+Express users are the end-users accessing your application in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Most applications have many types of Express users.
 You might have customers, managers, administrators, and others visiting your application.
 In RBAC RBAC (Role-Based Access Control) is a method to control system access for authorized users.
 The role in RBAC refers to the levels of access employees have to a network. terms, we call these user types "roles."
 Users can have as many roles as is necessary.

 What You'll Learn